How to Feed a Sourdough Starter Rye Flour

 - Replace the breathable lid and allow it to ferment for 24 hours.

 - Discard any remaining original starter mixture.
-Or you can find fun ways to use sourdough starter discard, like this muffin recipe.
+Or find fun ways to use sourdough starter discard here.

 - Repeat every 24 hours through day 7.